+Burma is declared independent from British colonial rule on 4 January 1948.
+Burma's many tribal minorities are resistant to centralised control.
+Instability sets in almost immediately.
 In 1962 the Burmese Government is overthrown in a military coup d'état led by General Ne Win.
 The coup leaders attempt to create a single-party socialist state but end up ruining the country's economy.
 Popular unrest against the military regime grows, coming to a head in 1987-88 when rioting breaks out.
 The regime responds with force.
 More background.

 Meanwhile, student-led protests against Burma's military regime break out in Rangoon in March and June.
 The protests are triggered by a currency devaluation that wipes out the value of most people's savings without warning or compensation.

-The movement for democracy gains momentum during the so-called 'Democracy Summer' or 'Rangoon Spring', culminating in a mass uprising on 8 August that spreads from Rangoon across the entire country.
+The movement for democracy gains momentum during the so-called Democracy Summer or Rangoon Spring, culminating in a mass uprising on 8 August that spreads from Rangoon across the entire country.
 The uprising is squashed when the military fires on the demonstrators, killing thousands.
 (Sources estimate between 3,000 and 10,000 die).
-The bloodshed comes to an end on 12 August when it is announced that Sein Lwin, the so-called 'Butcher of Burma', has resigned.
+The bloodshed comes to an end on 12 August when it is announced that the leader of the military regime has resigned.

-She calls on the military government to cease using force and reiterates her proposal for the establishment of a consultative committee to help resolve the crisis.
+On 26 August she addresses a rally of 500,000 gathered in front of the Shwedagon Pagoda in Rangoon.
+She calls on the military regime to cease using force and reiterates her proposal for the establishment of a consultative committee to help resolve the crisis.
 However, on 18 September, following a bloody power struggle within the government, it is announced that there has been a military coup.

 SLORC claims it will turn over power after free and fair elections, but political gatherings of more than four persons are banned and force is again used to suppress demonstrators.